 Take a deep dive into the historical, political and cultural underpinnings of Latino communities in the U.S. and in the western hemisphere.
 Explore unique family, business and political components of this significant population.

-This program provides a broad and vibrant framework for studying the diverse societies of Latin America, including diasporic communities, and it presents rich opportunities for cross-cultural study.
-The program is designed to provide a transdisciplinary approach to the literature, film, history, politics and culture of both Latin America and Latinas and Latinos living in the U.S.
+The BA in social and cultural analysis with a concentration in Latin American studies provides a broad and vibrant framework for studying the diverse societies of Latin America, including diasporic communities, and it presents rich opportunities for cross-cultural study.
+The program is designed to provide a transdisciplinary approach to the literature, film, history, politics and culture of both Latin America and Latinas and Latinos living in the United States.

-Social and Cultural Analysis (Latin American Studies) (BA)
+Social and Cultural Analysis (Latin American Studies), BA

 Find and apply for relevant scholarships.